gloriasoft/veaury/README.md

 </template>

 <script>
-import { applyReactInVue } from 'veaury'
+import { applyPureReactInVue } from 'veaury'
 // This is a React Component
 import ReactBasic from "./react_app/Basic" import {VueProviderForReact} from "./vueRouterAndVuexCrossingProvider";